ebuchman/blog/content/posts/properties-of-money.md

 and Store of Value (SoV).[^properties-payments] Typically, in the history of economic thought, the Medium of Exchange is taken as the most important, as economics is about exchange, and money is its means.
-But the credit and Chartalist schools of the early 20th century have experienced a renaissance in the last few decades, challenging the hegemony of the Medium of Exchange, and pronouncing in retribution the supremacy of the Unit of Account.
+But the credit and Chartalist schools of the early 20th century have experienced a renaissance in the last few decades (most popularly in the form of [MMT][MMT]), challenging the hegemony of the Medium of Exchange, and pronouncing in retribution the supremacy of the Unit of Account.
 Naturally, there are also those who worship the Store of Value, but they are more likely to be either gold bugs, crypto bros,